BioHPC/CSCI4850S20/docs/syllabus.md

 ## Grading

 ### Graded Work

-- **Project** (40%)
-  - Midterm Proposal Presentation and Midterm Report (15%)
-    - Contribution
-  - Final Project Presentation and Final Report (20%)
-    - Report should include below sections:
-    - Abstract
-    - Introduction
-    - Methods
-    - Results
-    - Discussion
-    - References
-    - Contribution

-- **Lab and Homework Assignments** (40%)
+- **Homework Assignments** (40%)
-  - There will be labs and assignments in a variety of format such as (but not exclusively) in-class labs and take-home assignments.
+  - There will be written and programming assignments in a variety of format assignments during the course.
+Maximum points of the assignments could be different.
-  - We will usually give you a week time frame to submit the homework.
+  - I usually give you a week time frame to submit the homework.
 Check the due in the online system.

-- **Literature Review and Presentation** (15%)
-  - Submit literature review report (one paragraph or less than 1 page) for each reference paper with your critiques.
-  - Present assigned reference paper and Q&A.

-- **Attendance and Class Activities** (5%)
-  - Course attendance is not mandatory, but please try to attend all lectures.
-If you could not attend the lecture, please inform me in advance.
-I will check the attendance in multiple random days to give scores.
-Your class activities will be also evaluated.
+- **Take-home Exam** (30%)
+  - Take-home Midterm Exam (15%), Mon 03/02/2020 – Sat 03/07/2020 (tentative)
+  - Take-home Final Exam (15%), Mon 05/04/2020 – Sat 05/09/2020 (tentative)

+- **Project** (20%)
+  - You will also be asked to do a semester-long software project related to some topic we cover in the course.
+I'll give you some ideas as we approach the middle of the semester.
+Since we cover a lot of different things, this is a good opportunity for you to explore some particular topic in greater depth.
+Students enrolled in CSCI 5850 are (1) required to work on a problem in their major area, and (2) their writeup should take the form of a publication-ready research paper, with an introduction, survey of related work, experiments, results, and a bibliography.
+You can do an individual project or group project (up to 3 people).
+If you work a group project, you should spcify your contribution in the final report clearly.

+- **Quiz** (10%)
+  - We will have two quizzes (5% each) on Tuesdays of a week ahead of midterm and final weeks.
+The quizzes will be true/false, multiple choice, and some short answer.

 ### Percentages
 Letter grades will be based on each students overall percentage of awarded points according to the following formula.

-Student percentage above 90% will result in a grade of A or better.
+Student percentage above 93% will result in a grade of A or better.
-Student percentage above 87% will result in a grade of A- or better.
+Student percentage above 90% will result in a grade of A- or better.
-Student percentage above 83% will result in a grade of B+ or better.
+Student percentage above 87% will result in a grade of B+ or better.
-Student percentage above 80% will result in a grade of B or better.
+Student percentage above 83% will result in a grade of B or better.
-Student percentage above 77% will result in a grade of B- or better.
+Student percentage above 80% will result in a grade of B- or better.
-Student percentage above 73% will result in a grade of C+ or better.
+Student percentage above 77% will result in a grade of C+ or better.
-Student percentage above 70% will result in a grade of C or better.
+Student percentage above 73% will result in a grade of C or better.
-Student percentage above 67% will result in a grade of C- or better.
+Student percentage above 70% will result in a grade of C- or better.
 Student percentage above 60% will result in a grade of D or better.
 Student percentage below 60% will result in a grade of F.
-Any modification to this scale at the end of the year will be in favor of the students.
-That is we may later decide to award an A to a student who is slightly below the cutoff, but we certainly will not deny an A from someone who is above the cutoff.

-No matter what curve I impose, I maintain that the minimum passing grade for this class is a 50% - so if your average is lower than that, you will fail this class.
+There will be no opportunity for “extra credit” to improve grades that have already been earned.
+Bargaining for grades will not be tolerated.

 ### Extra Credit
 In general, extra credit will not be assigned in this class.